Luciana Littizzetto

 Luciana Littizzetto (born 29 October 1964) is an Italian comedy actress, shock jock and humor writer.

 Littizzetto is known in her home country for her irreverent gags, lampooning government ministers and church prelates alike.

-Nicknamed "Lucianina" (Little Luciana in Italian), she is a prominent personality on Italian television, notably appearing weekly as guest on Rai 3's primetime show Che tempo che fa.
+Nicknamed "Lucianina" (Italian for Little Luciana), she is a prominent personality on Italian television, notably appearing weekly as guest on Rai 3's primetime show Che tempo che fa.
 Besides more trivial topics, she notably advocated a stricter policy in Italy dealing with sexual harassment.